 Review of ownership over carrier programmes and where that sits within a retail business, plus a direct comparison of some benefits and challenges of different carrier management routes.

-- Chapter four – Five plays to get you started
+- Chapter four – Five plays

 - Chapter five – The summary

 A wrap up of the playbook, with top takeaways and examples of retailers making it work.

 Chapter 1 - The market

 In the years since the COVID boom, the growth of online shopping has slowed, but the acceleration of ecommerce uptake is irreversible.

 ONS figures from November 2022 show that sales volumes from ‘non-store retailing’ (which is predominantly made up of online retailers) fell by 2.8%.
 This continues a downward trend seen since early 2021, when the wider economy reopened and people returned to shopping in store.
 That said, online sales are still 18.2% higher than their pre-coronavirus levels (February 2020).

 So more shopping, means more shipping.
 And, with the average ecommerce revenue per ecommerce shopper expected to hit around £3000, we can expect an big rise in the number of parcels running through warehouses and carrier networks this year.

 During this time, the importance of differentiation in the ecommerce space is rising too.
 Last year, Sorted commissioned a team of neuroscientists to analyse the customer journey of ten of the UK’s leading retailers.
 The majority of brands had a strong customer experience, with an average of 80.7 out of 100.
 In terms of post-purchase, there was little to make them stand out from the competition.
 In a high-performance market, with neuroscientists calculating that delivery experience alone makes up 35% of the overall journey experience, customers are looking to delivery as a reason to buy.
 And the market is busy.